BenBoBo/seohtracker-mac/resources/html/appstore_changes.rst

 * Added option to remove all entries.
 * Added label with number of total entries.
 * Improved date formatting.
+* Fixed dates as words not refreshing correctly.

 v5, 2014-04-01
 --------------